cristianBGonzalez/CSE-Club-Quadcopter/_posts/2014-10-19-initial-git-information.md

 git push origin "Name of branch"
 {% endhighlight %}

 Finally, go back to the main repository and issue a pull request from your branch to the branch in the main repository.
-This is done by going to https://github.com/egonzalezjr555/CSE-Club-Quadcopter and clicking on the button to create pull requests located to the left and directly on top of where the files are listed.
+This is done by going to http://github.com/egonzalezjr555/CSE-Club-Quadcopter and clicking on the button to create pull requests located to the left and directly on top of where the files are listed.
 Before initiating the pull request, make sure that you switch to the correct branch.
 After initiating a pull request it will initiate a review of it in which the request shall be merged or denied.

+If you have any questions feel free to contact me at gonze365@coyote.csusb.edu or Cristian at crisgonzalez346@gmail.com.